REGENERATIVE FARMING & SOIL HEALTH

 Young Agrarians is working to grow a new generation of

-regenerative farmers and land managers in Canada.
+regenerative farmers and environmental land stewards in Canada.

 The state of our planet calls for an overhaul of our farming practices.
 We need to grow a new generation of farmers leading this change by managing soils in a way that mitigates climate change and restores ecosystems.
 Given the right practices, farming is uniquely positioned to address some of the largest challenges affecting all of us today.